georapbox/js-utils/src/strings/dasherize/README.md

 dasherize(subjectString)
 ```

-Converts a camel cased string into a string delimited by dashes.
+Converts a camel cased or snake cased string into a string delimited by dashes.

 #### Arguments